think-mm/enblog/input/posts/2015/04-14-an-exclusive-interview-of-prof-craig-brandist-by-sankar-ray.md

 his letter to Mikhailovsky."
 (Paresh Chattopadhyay : Passage to Socialism: The Dialectic of Progress in Marx in Historical Materialism, Nov 2006, p 53 n).

-CB :My work is actually directed against the 'postmodern' assumption that Marxism is essentially Eurocentric.
+CB: My work is actually directed against the 'postmodern' assumption that Marxism is essentially Eurocentric.
 Edward Said certainly encouraged this distorted view of Marxism, though his own relationship to Marxism was complex and shifting.
 Subsequently the more 'hardline' Foucauldians who developed 'postcolonial studies'